-After seeing significant improvements in academic results in 2022, we continued our focus on the whole school literacy goal of improving the quality of students' written responses.
-The strategic planning of intense professional learning using the 'Literacy in Subject Area' teaching and learning cycle, collaborative teacher planning and sharing the effectiveness of the changes in pedagogy including the associated student data with colleagues, was well supported by CCBB providing each teacher an extra hour of collaborative planning time per week.
-We are pleased to report that improvements seen in 2022 were sustained and in many measures improved in 2023.
-As well as each teacher being able to report improvements in their own class data, as a school we maintained NAPLAN scores in reading, writing and numeracy that were significantly higher than statistically similar schools and once again, our graduating HSC cohort maintained our ranking on the top 150 schools based on the percentage of band 6 results in the HSC.
-More impressive was the statistic that 84% of all
+After seeing significant improvements in academic results in 2022 & 2023, we continued our focus on the whole school literacy goal of improving the quality of students' written responses.
+We also turned our attention to contemporary assessment practices with an 'image of the learner' focus.
+The strategic planning of intensive professional learning using the 'Literacy in subject Area' teaching and learning cycle, collaborative teacher planning and sharing the effectiveness of the changes in pedagogy including the associated student data with colleagues, was well supported by Catholic School Broken Bay providing each teacher an extra hour of collaborative planning time per week.
+We are pleased to report that improvements seen in 2022 & 2023 were sustained and in many measures improved in 2024.